Winter tires

 BC’s unique terrain, changing elevations, and unpredictable weather make this one of the most demanding winter driving environments in North America.

 Tires don’t all perform the same.
-Here’s a rundown of common options:
+Here’s a rundown of the options that are legal where winter tires are required and the best options for keeping you safe.

-These tires outperform M+S (Mud and Snow) tires at temperatures below 7°C. They provide the best traction on snow, ice, and in cold weather.
-They’re made of a natural rubber compound that helps them stay soft and flexible when temperatures drop.
-This helps them keep their grip on the road.
+These tires provide the best traction on snow, ice, and in cold weather.
+They’re made of a natural rubber compound that helps them stay soft and flexible and keep their grip when temperatures drop below 7C.
+They are not, however, meant for year-round use as they wear more quickly than all-seasons.
+Remove them in non-winter conditions to extend tire life.

 Stopping distance